murphye/cheap-gke-cluster/README.md

 ipaddress=$(gcloud compute addresses describe my-static-ip --format="value(address)")
 ```

-**WAIT APPROXIMATELY 2 MINUTES FOR THE NEG TO BE CREATED AND THE LOAD BALANCER TO BECOME HEALTHY**
+**IMPORTANT: WAIT APPROXIMATELY 2 MINUTES FOR THE `ingressgateway` NEG TO BE CREATED AND THE LOAD BALANCER TO BECOME HEALTHY**

 Run the curl command.
 You should see JSON data from the Petstore application.